 - What kind of a manager are you?
 Do you think you possess any arrogant traits?
 How can you tell?
 Are you clear about who you are as a leader?
 If you aren’t, what seems to be the problem?
 Do you feel that your confidence level and self-esteem affect your employees’ performance?
 If they do, in what way?
-What about managers who seem to struggle with their confidence?
+What about managers or HR leaders who seem to struggle with their confidence?
 What implications can that have on their teams?
 How can they work on themselves?
 Do you think that managers with a lack of confidence equals employees who struggle with their confidence and self-esteem, too?

 “The job of human resources is to make sure that resources come to work with their hearts and go back to their homes with happiness.”